Add an unlimited number of (On-Click) Actions

 Find your favorite icon by searching through font awesome icon or upload your own icon or image.
 You can even add a moving icon in your Floating Action Button.

 Oh I almost forgot.
-It is also possible to choose how your Floating Menu (which is created when you van more than one Floating Action Button) opens.
+It is also possible to choose how your Floating Menu (which is created when you want more than one Floating Action Button) opens.
 On top of each other or as a circle around the menu button.

-Create Filters to show your Buttons on the right places
+Show your Buttons on the right places

 Create Triggers and Motions